-- 1. Chief Compliance Officer registration.
-In section 4.11 b i), it specifically mentions a lawyer or Chartered Accountant.
-We have a minor proposed amendment: to expand qualification credentials slightly to include Certified General Accountant or Certified Management Accountant.
-We are not accountants, so this is currently academic at our firm, but have dealt with all three categories of accountants in Canada and think that any of these three affiliations have sufficient qualifications to fulfill this role. - 2.
-Insurance requirements.
+- 1. Cross trades.
+Section 6.2(2)(c) prohibits cross trades.
+We agree strongly with the ICAC comments on this and the articulation of fiduciary duty, duty of care and best execution.
+In our OSC review audit, the auditors reviewed our cross trades and in each case the clients faced lower commission and/or market impact costs on these trades.
+We support this ability to do cross trades enough that we requested a special exemption to do this for our two small pooled funds which was granted by the CSA with ample disclosure requirements.
+Implementing this would simply cost clients more money with no obvious benefit to anyone. - 2.
+Insurance Requirements Adviser.
+The ICAC suggestions on the need to differentiate holding or having access to client assets to exclude handling cheques where the adviser is not the payee on any cheque are common sense.
+They should be adhered to because it would be impossible to think of any adviser not handling cheques payable to custodians at least occasionally. - 3.
+Insurance Requirements Investment Fund Manager.
 This is our most significant objection.
+We would hope that the CSA will make changes this time and have several helpful suggestions.
 To paraphrase our insurance broker, the proposed requirements are a completely unnecessary level of insurance coverage and would simply add cost without any meaningful benefit to clients of investment counselors.
 He noted that the proposals are following the formula for investment dealers, which are significantly higher risk, and applying it to the investment counselor model (you acknowledge this distinction with your investment advisor category).
 Unlike investment dealers, investment counselors which normally keep assets segregated with a custodian or clearing broker, do not accept cash or securities and usually have trading authority but not power of attorney.
 In his view, which we share, investment counselors including those with pooled funds are at low risk for misappropriation of funds and/or improper activities.
 Our broker is one of the most experienced in the industry and would personally gain from higher levels of insurance coverage (insurance commissions are directly linked to premium levels), but says the proposed insurance levels are overkill for investment counselors though reasonable for investment dealers.
 In our view, the higher risk areas of the industry are the stockbroker world where assets are essentially custodied in-house and where there is more potential for abuse.

 Investment funds with proper custodians and independent net asset valuation calculations should have the liability with the custodians, fund accountants and auditors and are only marginally riskier than pure investment counselors.
 Investment counselors with small pooled funds would only be modestly higher risk than the pure investment counsel model.
-In our case, we have \$15 million of client funds (out of \$260 million in total funds) in two small pooled funds which offer diversification for clients with specific requirements at costs far lower than available in the mutual fund industry.
+In our case, we have \$17 million of client funds (out of \$250 million in total funds) in two small pooled funds which offer diversification for clients with specific requirements at costs far lower than available in the mutual fund industry.
 Our FI bond requirements grow from \$50,000 to \$2.6 million because of being in the investment fund manager category due to these two small pooled funds.
 The incremental insurance costs are eligible costs for being paid by pooled funds and mutual funds - hence the full amount of the incremental and unnecessary cost will be paid by investors not investment counselor firms.
 Canada's fund management industry has already been critiqued for being high cost and this proposal would only compound the problem.
-We have three alternate suggested changes:
+We have three alternate suggested changes to section 4.23(1):